marovira/helios-ml/_sources/plugins.rst.txt

 Reporting Metrics
 ^^^^^^^^^^^^^^^^^

-As the plug-in will automatically handle the reporting of metrics to the trial, it is important for it to know which metric should be reported.
-This is accomplished by two
-things:
+In order to allow the model to compute the metrics whenever it fits best within the training workflow, the plug-in does *not* automatically report metrics to the trial.
+As a result, it is the responsibility of the model to call :py:meth:`~helios.plugins.optuna.OptunaPlugin.register_metrics` whenever the metrics are ready.
+In order for the plug-in to correctly report the metrics, the plug-in relies on the following things:

 #.
 The :py:attr:`~helios.model.model.Model.metrics` table and
 #.
 The value of ``metric_name`` in the constructor of